-China is estimated to be the world's biggest executor; however, there remains a serious lack of transparency over the use of the death penalty,145 which can still be applied for 55 crimes.146 The Chinese government maintains that the details of national court rulings and punishments are a state secret and individuals disclosing state secrets can be held criminally responsible.147
+China is estimated to be the world's biggest executor; however, there remains a serious lack of transparency over the use of the death penalty, 145 which can still be applied for 55 crimes.
+146 The Chinese government maintains that the details of national court rulings and punishments are a state secret and individuals disclosing state secrets can be held criminally responsible.
+147

-The death penalty is also classified as a 'state secret' in Belarus and Vietnam, while all executions carried out in South Sudan in 2013 were done in secret.148 The execution process in Japan has also been shrouded in secrecy, with Japanese citizens remaining uninformed about conditions on death row and the judicial process.149
+The death penalty is also classified as a 'state secret' in Belarus and Vietnam, while all executions carried out in South Sudan in 2013 were done in secret.
+The execution process in Japan has also been shrouded in secrecy, with Japanese citizens remaining uninformed about conditions on death row and the judicial process.
+The secret is also been shrouded in secrecy, with Japanese citizens remaining uninformed about conditions on death row and the judicial process.